forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/opa-engine.md

 `valid`: Returns true if the provided resource adheres to the policy

-`remediate`: Returns the input resource altered to adhere to policy
+`remediate`: Returns the input resource altered to adhere to the policy

 For each `resource.type()` you also need to define a policies rule and a violations rule.
 This allows the OPA engine to query all violations for a given resource type in a single API call.